xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 .. _build-libskylark-label:

-Building libskylark
+Building libSkylark
 ====================

-Skylark is relying on Cmake as a build system.
-Before you start please make sure to check out the Section "Installing software dependencies for skylark" to learn about the required dependencies.
+libSkylark uses Cmake as a build system.
+Before you start please make sure to check out the Section "Installing software dependencies for libSkylark" to learn about the required dependencies.

 **Quick guide**: In many situation the default configuration and settings should work out of the box.
 To that end execute